 The Art of Miss Chew by Patricia Polacco

 This is an homage to Patricia Polacco’s art teacher, Miss Chew, who taught her art after school, and encouraged her remarkable talent during a time when other teachers wanted her to stop doing her art.
 This is the perfect picture book to gift to an art teacher who shows students how art can change the world. [picture book, ages 4 and up]

 Jack doesn’t like poetry or cats, but he does love his dog.
 His teacher helps him find his voice, both as a poet and as someone coping with loss. [novel in verse, ages 8 and up]

 The Year of Ms. Agnes by Kirkpatrick Hill

-Miss Agnes arrives in a remote part of Alaska on 1948 to teach kids in a one room schoolhouse.
+Miss Agnes arrives in a remote part of Alaska on 1948 to teach kids in a one-room schoolhouse.
 Most teachers come and go quickly here; it’s not the easiest place to live.
 But Miss Agnes is different.
 She actually wants to be there and she finds a way to connect education with the Athabascans culture and way of life.
-By creating materials of her own, she finds a way to teach each and every one of the kids, including learning sign language to help a hearing impaired child.
-Gift this book to a teacher that changes lives in difficult circumstances. [chapter book, ages 8 and up]
+By creating materials of her own, she finds a way to teach each and every one of the kids, including learning sign language to help a hearing-impaired child.
+Gift this book to a teacher that changes lives in difficult circumstances. [middle grade, ages 8 and up]

 Minnie McClary Speaks Her Mind by Valerie Hobbs